SimplyL/github-explorer/README.md

 ### Notes

-Contributor count is not provided by github repository search api, I implemented a work arround using pagination query for contributor list api and extracting data from response headers.
+Contributor count is not provided by github repository search api, I implemented a workaround using pagination query for contributor list api and extracting data from response headers.
 This gives more results, but results do not seem to always match the actual contributor count.